Donna Barr: Works

 Both Stinz and The Desert Peach are now largely serialized online and her novels are self-published.
 Other works include Hader and the Colonel (1987), The Barr Girls (1990), and Bosom Enemies (1987).
 Barr has also published a number of novels, including Permanent Party, An Insupportable Light, Ringcat and Bread and Swans.
-The last two of these feature Stinz and The Desert Peach, respectively.
-Barr has illustrated several GURPS roleplaying books, including GURPS Ice Age and GURPS Callahan's Crosstime Saloon,. and Traveller role-playing books, including Alien Module 8: Darrians, the MegaTraveller Player's Manual and several issues of both the Journal of the Travellers Aid Society and Challenge magazine.
 Her latest series, Afterdead, is a crossover of all of her characters.
 It is said to be politically charged and wild.

 Her work has been translated into German, Japanese, Italian, and Croatian.
 Barr has created a series of handmade ornate, stitchery-covered bound sketchbooks, called the Black Manuscripts.